-Recently I have been very pleased to become involved in PanCareSurFup (PanCare Childhood and Adolescent Cancer Survivor Care and Follow-Up Studies).
-This is a European collaborative programme funded by the EU which will develop guidelines for the clinical practice and organization of long-term follow-up (LTFU), transition of care to age-appropriate LTFU in survivors of or approaching adult age, and promotion of a healthy lifestyle in long-term survivors of childhood and adolescent cancer.
+I am an R.A for this large European collaborative programme funded by the EU which will develop guidelines for the clinical practice and organization of long-term follow-up (LTFU), transition of care to age-appropriate LTFU in survivors of or approaching adult age, and promotion of a healthy lifestyle in long-term survivors of childhood and adolescent cancer.

-European Bone Tumour Outcome Study (EBTOS): Overview of health-related quality of life in study cohort at British Sarcoma Group Conference 2011
+European Bone Tumour Outcome Study: Overview of health-related quality of life in 700 European bone tumour suvivors (2009-2010).

-Newcastle Healthcare Charities (Co-applicant): "Quality of life, socio-economic status, relationships and risk perceptions in survivors of childhood or young adult cancer: a pilot study."
-2011-2012
+Newcastle Healthcare Charities (Co-applicant): "Quality of life, socio-economic status, relationships and risk perceptions in survivors of childhood or young adult cancer: a pilot study" (2011).

-Children with Cancer (Co-applicant): "Psychosocial health outcomes after childhood cancer - pathways from initial survival to long-term survivorship".
-2012-2013
+Children with Cancer (Co-applicant): "Psychosocial health outcomes after childhood cancer - pathways from initial survival to long-term survivorship" (2013).